marclelamy/viewjson/README.md

 - Made with react flow <3
 - Visualize JSON as a graph
 - 100% free - It's like JSON crack but we don't ask you to pay when json is too big
-- 100% runs on client - legend says the app doesn't even have a server
+- 100% runs on client - legend says the app doesn't even run on a server

 Todo